alexandrebsilva/alexandrebsilva/README.md

 ### Hi there 👋
+Welcome to my github !

+I am a passionate software engineer who is always trying to think outside the box.
+I love exciting challenges and learning new technologies.

+I am currently working with Javascript and Typescript

 <!--
 **alexandrebsilva/alexandrebsilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.